 Consider a streaming platform that has thousands of series and movies in its database.
 Users have the choice to make the payment for your service monthly, quarterly or yearly, and get full access to your library to watch anywhere, anytime.
 The user can create sub-accounts to keep track of their recent watches.

-With Web Personalization you can track:
+With Web In-line Content you can track:

 - User's location